 Address: 200 Elizabeth Street, Key West, FL 33040

 Kermit’s may be more of a store than a restaurant, per se, but once you’ve been, you’ll understand why we included it.
 This small store on the corner of Greene and Elizabeth Streets is one of my first stops whenever I’m in town and craving anything and everything key lime.

-Cookies, marinades, jams and jellies, nuts, salsa, and even lotion are infused with the citrus scent and flavor of key limes.
-The real treat is the famous key lime pie, which is available by the slice or as a delectable dessert that’s frozen and dipped in chocolate.
+Cookies, marinades, jams and jellies, nuts, salsa, and even lotion are infused with key limes’ citrus scent and flavor.
+The real treat is the famous key lime pie, available by the slice or as a delectable dessert that’s frozen and dipped in chocolate.

 There’s also a location on Duval Street (335F Duval), but the original on Elizabeth Street has Kermit’s Café, which offers a tropical setting of flowers and trees around a koi pond.
 Breakfast and lunch are served from 7 am to 3 pm every day.

 A facility in DeLand, Florida handles the main production and website order shipping for the business.
 Oh yeah, you can order Kermit’s key lime pie from anywhere in the country, and they’ll overnight it to you.
 Talk about good service!

 Kermit’s has been featured on the Food Network, HGTV, The Travel Channel, The Today Show, Good Morning America, and many other magazines and media sites.
 They also enjoy a friendly rivalry with the nearby Key West Key Lime Pie Company – give them both a try and tell us what you think!